 To manage your SAN, you must install an instance of the server onto a system that is connected by Ethernet to your ADIC storage products and the systems where the clients are running.
-This server cannot be identical to the server embedded in the Scalar i2000 or the web server in the Pathlight VX.
+This server cannot be identical to the server embedded in the i-platform libraries.